Barksdale Organization: Perry

 Season three: "Time After Time" (uncredited); "Dead Soldiers" (uncredited); "Moral Midgetry" and "Mission Accomplished" (uncredited).

 Perry was a soldier in the Barksdale organization, usually seen acting as security at the funeral home they use as a base of operations.
-He sometimes acts as a bodyguard for Avon Barksdale.
-He is playing video games with Rico when Omar Little robs a Barksdale stash house he was supposed to be keeping secure.
+He sometimes acts as bodyguard for Avon Barksdale.
+He is playing video games with Rico when Omar Little robs a Barksdale stash house he was supposed to be protecting.
 Perry is one of those arrested for weapons violations at the Barksdale safehouse.

 Savino Bratton

 Savino Bratton was a soldier in the Barksdale Organization.
 He is involved in setting up the shooting of Detective Greggs and Orlando and is sentenced to three years imprisonment.
 Savino is eventually killed in season five by Omar Little.